franklemuchahary/linkedin-profile-analysis/README.md

 ## Data Preparation

 The data preparation process of this project involves searching for profiles on `LinkedIn` for three types of positions using multiple keywords, extracting profile links of multiple professionals in these fields, scraping information from individual profiles, and cleaning/consolidating data.
 These careers/positions are Chief Technology Officer, Principal Data Scientists, and Management Consultants.
 We carried out the scraping process in a two-step process where we first fetched the links, followed by detailed information from each profile, further detailed below. `Selenium` has been used as the key tool for scraping and `multiprocessing` has been used to aid in speeding up the process.
 Further, we have cleaned and transformed the scraped data using `regex`, `pandas`, and `dateutil`.
 At the end of the entire process, this scraped data has been saved as three different files, each containing three different sets of information, i.e `eduation information`, `experience information`, and `skills information`.
-We did not merge these three datasets into one single consolidated master file as a part of our data preparation step because they contain different sets of information that will mostly be analyzed individually (or could be merged as and when required for our analysis).
+We did not merge these three datasets into one single consolidated master file as a part of our data preparation step because they contain different sets of information that will mostly be analyzed individually (or could be merged if or when required for our analysis).
 Additionally, all three are at different levels of granularity, which will be detailed below.
-However, `profile_id_dummy` is the key that can be used to tie all three datasets back together.
+The key used to tie all three datasets together is `profile_id_dummy`.
 Further information on all the steps of our data preparation process has been detailed below.

 **Final Datasets**
 - [all_education_info.csv](data/final_cleaned_files/all_education_info.csv): Education Data for all profiles